jinichu/Ivan-Planetary-File-System/README.txt

 Special instructions for compiling/running the code should be included in this file.

+Git clone or copy the project code into a folder in your $GOPATH/ directory.

 To run and install this code you'll need to install protoc (Google's Protocol Buffer compiler).